Job Opportunities

 BASIC FUNCTION:

-This is a professional position that involves leadership and oversight of staff and daily student activities within the Health Careers and Services Program at the Capital Region BOCES Career & Technical School.
+This is a professional position that involves leadership and oversight of staff and daily student activities within the Health Careers & Services Program at the Capital Region BOCES Career & Technical School.
 The incumbent will work collaboratively as a member of the CTE administrative team and will lead and supervise the secondary and post-secondary Health Careers programs and services.
 Direct supervision is exercised over the Health Careers teachers and support staff.
 The work is performed under the general supervision of the Director-Health Careers & Services.
 Does related work as required.

 RESPONSIBILITIES: